jdaster64/shufflizer/README.md

 **Combination with any other mods or cheat codes is not officially supported.**

 ### Installation Guide
+* Download the GCI and source from the most recent release of the Shufflizer (on the "Releases" page).
 * Copy the GCI containing the Shufflizer module to the memory card.
 (This file contains code required to run Shufflizer, and has no relation to your TTYD save file.)
   * For **Dolphin** users:
     * Use the memcard manager located in **Tools > Memcard Manager (GC)** to import the GCI into the file Dolphin is using for a memory card.